Kazmimasooma/Group-1-Disney/README.md

 #### Analysis & Visualization
-While we have completed our first ML model using K-means clustering, while it fulfills what we need, one of the drawback of K-Means Cluster is the inability to understand why the different movies have been cluster together.
+While we have completed our first ML model using K-means clustering, while it fulfills what we need, one of the drawback of K-Means Cluster is the inability to understand why the different movies have been clustered together.
 Therefore we have decided to add another ML model to support and strengthen our initial K-means Cluster model.

 ### Nearest Neighbour
 K Nearest Neighbour (KNN) algorithm can be used for both classification and regression problems.
 The KNN algorithm uses ‘feature similarity’ to predict the values of any new data points.

+Using the same features, encoding and scaler, a KNN model is used to find only the 5 nearest neighbors to one movie.
+This produces a higher granularity for business decisions like where to build the latest ride in Disney Park.
+See the image below.

 ![Item_Based_KNN](https://user-images.githubusercontent.com/93067732/163075912-e0767b43-964e-4101-ad1d-ea6bfd7db3de.gif)